meleyal/generative-music-with-javascript/docs/examples/sequencing.md

 combine notes into patterns and play them back.
 It combines what we've learned so far about notes and timing to help us build more complete musical structures.

+## Sequencers

 Most music apps include some form of sequencer, often called a "pattern sequencer" or "step sequencer".
 At a minimum, they usually have the following
 features:

-- You can draw or record a sequence or "pattern" of notes and their velocities.
+- Draw or record a sequence or "pattern" of notes and their velocities.
-- A rest (no note) is a note with 0 velocity.
-- The number of steps (i.e. length) of the pattern can be adjusted (4 beats, 8 beats, etc.).
+- The number of steps (i.e. length) of the pattern can be adjusted (4 steps, 8 steps, etc.).
-- When played back, the sequencer "steps" through the pattern note by note, looping back around when it reaches the end.
+- When played back, the sequencer "steps" through the pattern note by note, looping back around when it reaches the end of the pattern.
-- The "resolution" of the pattern can be adjusted.
+- The rate or "resolution" of the pattern can be adjusted.
 This defines how fast the sequencer steps through the pattern.
-- Patterns can also be sequenced, meaning you can cycle through or alternate between different patterns.
+- Patterns themselves can also be sequenced, meaning you can cycle through or alternate between different patterns.
 - Patterns can be copied to serve as the basis for new patterns.
+- TODO: Mention pattern "banks"

-A good example is the ["Matrix"](https://www.propellerheads.com/en/reason/recording/matrix) pattern sequencer found in Reason, which we're going to try and emulate in this chapter.
+An example is the ["Matrix"](https://www.propellerheads.com/en/reason/recording/matrix) pattern sequencer found in Reason, which has all the features listed above.
+We're going to build a basic emulation of the Matrix sequencer in this chapter, so let's take a look at it:
-The relevant parts of the interface are highlighted below:

 ![](assets/sequencer/matrix.png)